Simulator vs Optimizer

 The number an optimizer can't give you.

-Two lineups projected at 145 points can have wildly different odds of finishing first once you account for ownership, variance, and the field.
-ETC ranks every lineup by Top-1% win probability, the metric that correlates with GPP wins.
+Two lineups projected at 145 points can have wildly different odds of a Top-5% finish once you account for ownership, variance, and the field.
+ETC ranks every lineup by its Top-5% finish rate, the metric that separates tournament builds from the pack.

 An optimizer can rank by projection.
-Only a simulator ranks by what actually wins.
+Only a simulator ranks by simulated finish.

 The Methodology Gap